-Jasmine Kerrissey received a Ph.D. in Sociology in 2012 from the University of California, Irvine.
+Jasmine Kerrissey has served as Director of the UMass Amherst Labor Center since 2022.
+She joined UMass in 2012 as a faculty member in the Sociology Department and the Labor Center.
+Kerrissey received a Ph.D. in Sociology in 2012 from the University of California, Irvine.
 She also holds a B.S. in Industrial and Labor Relations from Cornell University.

 Kerrissey’s research focuses on labor movements, work, and inequality.
 Much of this work asks how workers' organizations have mattered— and what their decline means for workplace, economic, social, and political outcomes.
 She has two books.
 She is co-author, along with Judy Stepan-Norris, of Union Booms and Busts: The Ongoing Struggle over the US Labor Movement (Oxford University Press 2023).
 Union Booms and Busts uses archival data from 1900 to 2015 to analyze patterns of union density in eleven major industries.
 They ask how factors such as political and economic climate, strikes and replacement of striking workers, organizing strategies by workers and dis-organizing strategies by employers, and race and gender dynamics at work shape surges and retreats in union strength.
 The public dataset is available here.
 Kerrissey is also co-editor of the book Labor in the Time of Trump (Cornell Univeristy Press 2020).

 You can see some of her work on unions and political participation, worker safety, COVID-19, income inequality, and race and gender wage equity in the links provided.
 She is currently working on projects examining work in the public sector.
 Along with her co-team, she uses administrative data from the Equal Employment Opportunity Commission (EEOC) to analyze the distribution of wages across public sector worplaces by race, gender, and occupation as well as union contexts.